claudeha/Hugs/README.md

 ```

 ## Requirements:
-* darcs (to fetch base-4.0 source code from haskell.org)
+* darcs (only needed when build from git, to fetch base-4.0 source code from haskell.org)
 * gcc/g++/make/autoconf/perl
 * libedit/ncurses with dev package
 * libsigsegv with dev package (optional)